 Visit the Maras Salt Ponds

-The salty water of an underground spring is fed into the many hundreds of pools were it evaporates under the hot sun, eventually leaving behind salt crystals of various sizes.
+The salty water of an underground spring is fed into the many hundreds of pools where it evaporates under the hot sun, eventually leaving behind salt crystals of various sizes.

 They can then scrape the pool and gather the salt.